steven-aj/steven-aj.github.io/src/content/singles/12-types-of-material-to-collect-in-a-content-audit.md

 ---
 status: review
+date: 07/01/2023
 title: 12 Types of Material to Collect in a Content Audit (Free PDF Included)
-date: 07/01/2023
-author: Steven Johnson
 excerpt: Understand the significance of performing a content audit before entering development on any new project.
 Download a free checklist of materials to be gathered.
+author: Steven Johnson
 cover: /assets/covers/web-content.jpeg
 tags:
   - informative
   - beginners
   - free-stuff
 ---
+Clients generally know exactly what they want, but not always how to get there or if they're even ready to try.
+For new projects, a content audit is essential for aligning expectations, building a sitemap and (*by extension*) defining a proper scope.
+Failing to conduct this is probably the most common mistake that new freelancers make.

+## Collectible Material

 This isn't just a list of items to collect.
-It's a strategic roadmap toward building a project that resonates with the client's brand and engages their audience effectively.
+It's a strategic roadmap toward building any project.
 A thorough content audit will serve as your cornerstone for success, helping to prevent the most common pitfalls that new freelancers encounter.
-By addressing every facet, a comprehensive audit ensures that no stone is left unturned in the pursuit of a compelling and cohesive online presence.
-It can also help with aligning expectations, building a sitemap and (*by extension*) defining a project's scope.
-Failing to conduct a content audit is probably the most common mistake that new freelancers make

-## Collectible Material

-In general, clients know exactly what they want, but not always how to get there (*or, occasionally,  if they're even ready to try*).
-The provided PDF is a great starting point for a structured approach to collecting essential materials.
-Organize this material into folders by context to make it easier to break them into manageable pieces, and be sure to organize those pieces into a sitemap proposal along the way.
-Systematic organization early on not only facilitates the breakdown into manageable parts, but can also demonstrate the expertise and foresight they're paying you for.
+The provided PDF is a great starting point for a structured approach to collecting these materials.
+Organize them into folders by context to make it easier to break them into manageable pieces.
+Further organize those pieces into a sitemap proposal along the way.
+Systematic organization early on not only facilitates the breakdown into manageable parts, but can also demonstrate expertise and foresight.

+As promised, you can [download the checklist of material here](/downloads/documents/content-audit-checklist.pdf).
+I encourage you to continue reading, though, to get a clear understanding of each piece worth collecting.

 > Never be afraid to be upfront about the things you need.
 In the long run, you'll be grateful that you did and your client will appreciate your expertise.

-As promised, you can [download the checklist of material here](/downloads/documents/content-audit-checklist.pdf).
-I encourage you to continue reading, though, to get a clear understanding of each piece worth collecting.

 ### Brand Guidelines and Style Guides
 Gathering brand & style guidelines early on will help you to ensure consistency in the website's design and content.
 You can glean a lot from logos and other materials listed here but, if they can provide it, be sure to get their specs for color schemes, typography and tone of voice.